translate/amagama/README.txt

 ------

-At this stage amaGama is just a prototype, it started as a port of Translate Toolkit's tmserver to PostgreSQL
+At this stage amaGama is just a prototype, it started as a port of Translate Toolkit's tmserver to PostgreSQL.

 Dependencies